Thinking Outside the Classroom

 Audubon Zoo Science Laboratory

 Thanks to an exciting partnership with the Audubon Nature Institute, our first and third graders participate in month-long programs in the Lycée’s very own zoo classroom.
 Science learning comes to life through interactive activities with animal and plant life.
+Parents receive a daily newsletter with information on concepts learned and activities performed so they can be reinforced at home.
+Click below for examples:

 French Quarter Time Travel